vramana/cherow/README.md

 #### Comment attachment

- The comment attachment algorithm used by `Cherow` works the same way as for `Babylon` and `Espree`, but deviates slightly from Esprima - resulting in some comments being added in different places than Cherow.
+ The comment attachment algorithm used by `Cherow` works the same way as for `Babylon` and `Espree`, but deviates slightly from Esprima - resulting in some comments being added in different places.

  ```js